LiangjunSong/liangjunsong.github.io/_posts/2017-11-6-grad-project-milestone.md

 4. Add visual effect to each star: star can shine and move around in the space.

 The prototype of project 2 can be viewed [here](http://creative.colorado.edu/~liso9349/fwd/project2/project2.html)

+# Milestone 2
+The prototype is basically like [project 2](http://creative.colorado.edu/~liso9349/fwd/project2/project2.html) Addtionally, my graduate project will rebuilt using ReactJS